What Is Organic Chemistry?

 CLASS NOTES from Science Prof Online

 Organic molecules are the chemicals of life, compounds composed of more than one type of element, that are found in, and produced by, living organisms.
 The feature that distinguishes an organic from inorganic molecule is that organic molecules contain carbon-hydrogen bonds, whereas inorganic molecules do not.
-The four major classes of organic molecules include carbohydrates, proteins, lipids and

 Article Summary: What substances are within the realm of organic chemistry?
 This article covers the main categories of naturally occurring organic macromolecules: carbohydrates, proteins, nucleic acids and lipids.